If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Jihomoravský kraj||South Moravia (Brno) region|

-Moravský Krumlov, situated at an altitude of 255 m in a meander of the Rokytná river in South Moravia, was first mentioned in a document of 1277.
+Moravský Krumlov, situated at an elevation of 255 m in a meander of the Rokytná river in South Moravia, was first mentioned in a document of 1277.
 At first, the place was owned by the Lords of Obřany, followed by the Lords of Lípa.
 During the course of the Thirty Years' War (16181648), the estates were confiscated and sold to the Liechtenstein family.
 The town was heavily damaged during a Soviet bomb raid during the very last days of World War II.

 The castle [left, no.618 and right, no.1367: top picture; below, no.171] goes back to a stronghold that was founded prior to 1289.
 The present castle was built in 15571562 in Renaissance style.
 The park, laid out as an English Garden, was created in 1772.